 How To Solve Problems By Analogy

-The ability to solve problems is an essential skill for our survival and growth in the fast-paced, moment to moment shifting of modern society.
+The ability to solve problems is an essential skill for our survival and growth in the fast-paced, moment-to-moment shifting of modern society.
 No matter what the domain of expertise or work, challenges present themselves at an ever-increasing rate.
 And so it should be, for what is a life worth living if we never have problems to solve?
-We must accept that challenges are inherent in life, and so we must use our imagination and ingenuity to find solutions.
+We must accept that challenges are inherent in life, so we must use our imagination and ingenuity to find solutions.
 Creativity and high performance require it.
-Although solving problems is never as simple as following a linear process, using lateral thinking processes for generating solutions is a skill we can cultivate, and in this week's article, I'm taking a look at a couple of examples of analogical thinking in practice.
-However, take into account that often switching off entirely from the problem can be the best route to the solution you need.
+Although solving problems is never as simple as following a linear process, using lateral thinking processes for generating solutions is a skill we can cultivate, and in this week's article, I'm looking at a couple of examples of analogical thinking in practice.
+However, consider that often switching off entirely from the problem can be the best route to the solution you need.

 George de Mestral, Inventor

-De Mestral also enjoyed hunting in the mountains and on one particular occasion in 1941, as the story goes, he was prompted to investigate the means by which those stubborn cockleburs adhered to his clothes.
-Upon examining the seed pod under a microscope he noticed hundreds of tiny hooks that covered the outer husk of the seed pod.
-It's likely that de Mestral required many exposures to the stubborn cocklebur to prompt his inquiry, however, given his inventive mind, he somehow made a connection between what he observed and its possible commercial use.
+De Mestral also enjoyed hunting in the mountains, and on one particular occasion in 1941, as the story goes, he was prompted to investigate the means by which those stubborn cockleburs adhered to his clothes.
+Upon examining the seed pod under a microscope, he noticed hundreds of tiny hooks that covered the outer husk of the seed pod.
+De Mestral likely required many exposures to the stubborn cocklebur to prompt his inquiry.
+However, given his inventive mind, he somehow connected what he observed with its possible future commercial use.

 He thought that if he could somehow employ the principle used by the cocklebur to fabricate a synthetic fastening system, he would have a solution to the problems occurring with conventional fasteners of the time.
-De Mestral conceptualised what he wanted to create, but coming up with a practical design took considerable time.
-Clothing manufacturers didn't take him seriously and he encountered many practical challenges in bringing his idea to life.
-After many attempts, he eventually found a manufacturer in Lyon, France who was willing to work with him and together they combined the toughness of nylon with cotton to create the first working prototype.
+De Mestral conceptualised what he wanted to create, but developing a practical design took considerable time.
+Clothing manufacturers didn't take him seriously, and he encountered many practical challenges in bringing his idea to life.
+After many attempts, he eventually found a manufacturer in Lyon, France, who was willing to work with him, and together they combined the toughness of nylon with cotton to create the first working prototype.

-With the new material, he was able to recreate the tiny microscopic hooks he’d observed under a microscope all those years before.
-Proving his concept, he soon after applied and received a patent for his invention and launched his manufacturing business which he named Velcro 4, a combination of the French words “velours” (velvet) and “crochet” (hook).
+With the new material, he could recreate the tiny microscopic hooks he’d observed under a microscope all those years before.
+Proving his concept, he soon afterwards applied and received a patent for his invention and launched his manufacturing business, which he named Velcro 4, a combination of the French words “velours” (velvet) and “crochet” (hook).

 It took nearly fifteen years of research before he was finally able to successfully reproduce the natural fastening system he had seen on the Xanthium strumarium seed pods, but he stuck to his idea – a testament to his belief in the solution he had found.